unamura/weather-city/README.md

 ## What is missing?
 As of now is missing the `src/main/resources/application.yaml` file.
 Which contains all the data used by the Open Feign client.
 More important the api key for the Open Weather API is written inside this file.

-To run the project is also necessary to install Lombok, used to make the code more light.
-However I intend to add a Dockerfile to run the app.
+### Docker
+I added a Dockerfile to build an image to build a container that allows to run the app without installing java or other tools.
+The image first install mvn and then compile the package inside the container to run it later.

 ### Steps
 - [x] Retrieve a place by the name
 - [x] Visualize important weather data for the place written
 - [ ] Creating an API
-- [ ] Add a front end Angular project
-- [ ] Add a Dockerfile to build a Docker image
+- [x] Add a Dockerfile to build a Docker image
 - [ ] Making available the application.yml